 How to Light a Dining Room

-Designer Sara Story offers expert strategies and product picks.
+Designer Sara Story offers expert strategies, ideas, and product picks.
 They say the kitchen is the heart of the home, but for those who love lingering over meals with friends and family, the dining room shares that billing—especially during the holiday season.
 The right lighting fixture can make the room visually and practically, and contribute to mood and functionality.
-Here, New York City-based designer Sara Story, known for her elegant and eclectic interiors and a new line of graphic wallpaper, offers her tips on how best to light a dining room.
+Here, New York City-based designer Sara Story, known for her elegant and eclectic interiors and a new line of graphic wallpaper, offers her tips and ideas on how best to light a dining room.

 What’s important to keep in mind when lighting a dining room?